 What steps you can take to reduce risk will largely depend on the type of sex you enjoy having.

 Check out the information below to see the risk associated with different kinds of sex.

 Fucking without a condom is a high risk for the transmission of HIV and other STIs.

 In terms of HIV, the risk of transmission is high because the virus can pass through the wall of the anal passage and the head of your cock.

 If you’re regularly fucking without a condom, you may be eligible for PrEP, a daily pill that can protect you from HIV (though not from other STIs).
 PrEP is available on the NHS in Scotland to men who meet certain eligibility criteria.
 You can find out more on our PrEP page.

 If you have been at risk of HIV within the last 72 hours, you may be able to access PEP to reduce your chance of becoming infected with HIV.
 It’s important to act as quickly as possible to reduce the chance of you becoming infected.

-It’s really important that we get the message out that HIV treatment is also helping to prevent new HIV infections.
+HIV treatment is another way of preventing new HIV infections.
 There is now clear consensus that a person living with HIV, on treatment and with an undetectable viral load cannot transmit the condition to their sexual partners.
 This is sometimes known as U=U or Undetectable=Untransmittable.

 Fucking with a condom is a low risk for the transmission of HIV and most other STIs.